green64/jekyll-blog/_posts/2019-03-12-automatic-for-the-people.markdown

 It can be frustrating experimenting with new technologies, and time-consuming too.
 But it's incredibly rewarding to tackle a project in a completely new format, work through the errors, draw on previous trial-and-error learning, and finally see the fruits of your labors in your browser.
 Like my React-Redux experiment and the React-Redux-Firebase project, this may not be my final blog solution.
 But it's tangible proof of my growth as a developer, and for now, that's enough.

 P.S.
 I haven't integrated this blog yet with my portfolio, but for now here's a link back to my main site: [samanthamccallfp18.com](https://www.samanthamccallfp18.com){:target="_blank"}.
-You'll notice that even thought it's in markup, the link still opens in a new window.
-Yep, there's a version of target=_blank for markup!
+Because the page was created with markup, I didn't think I could open links in new pages without "target=_blank" after my URL.
+But guess what?
+There's a version of that code just for markup!
 Who knew?
 The learning never stops, amirite?